Click Here To Join Our Telegram Channel for FREE daily tutorials!

 Corn – it’s a warm-weather crop, very intolerant to low temperatures, so you should plant it only after the last frost.
 It usually produces two ears per stack and it’s loaded with calcium, iron, and protein.
 It’s easy to pick and to store.

 Wheat – possibly the most common crop in the world, because of its large content of nutrients like copper, iron zinc and potassium.
-Spring what is planted in early spring and it’s the most common variety in the world.
-Winter wheat can be planted anytime from late September to mid October.
+Spring wheat is planted in early spring and it’s the most common variety in the world.
+Winter wheat can be planted anytime from late September to mid-October.

 Potatoes – they’re high in protein, vitamin C, vitamin B6 and potassium.
 It’s best if you plant your potatoes 4 – 6 weeks before the last frost.
 An average plant will hold somewhere in the lines of 4 -6 potatoes per sprout.
 When storing them, just know to keep them in a very cool and dark place, away from fruit.

 Peas – it’s one of the most (if not THE) easiest plants to grow, because most varieties are not pretentious and grow very fast.
 Peas are rich in fiber, protein, potassium, vitamin A, Vitamin B6 and more.
 The best varieties to consider are the snap, the shelling and the sugar and snow pod.
 They will do just fine even during a harsh winter, as they’re resistant to frost.

 Spinach – considered the original super-food, it’s a great source of nutrients such as vitamin A, vitamin C, folic acid, iron, and thiamin.
 It’s easy to grow, and most species grow best during winter.
 There are a few though that stray from the rule, so inform yourself before purchase.